eugen0329/vim-esearch/README.md

 " Prevent esearch from adding any default keymaps. let g:esearch.default_mappings = 0

+" Start the search only when the enter is hit instead of updating the search while you're typing. let g:esearch.live_update = 0

 " Open the search window in a vertical split and reuse it for all searches. let g:esearch.win_new = {-> esearch#buf#goto_or_open('[Search]', 'vnew') }